 ExpressVPN'ss policy states that it keeps no logs of any activity or connection logs, including all of your online traffic, websites visited, data content, and DNS queries.

-The only data it does collect is your email address and payment details, which you use to sign up for the service.
+The only data ExpressVPN collects is your email address and payment details, which you use to sign up for the service, something necessary for all paid online services

-ExpressVPN's no-log policy in practice: In 2017, one of ExpressVPN’s servers were seized by the Turkish government to extract information about an assassination.
+ExpressVPN's no-log policy tested in practice: In 2017, one of ExpressVPN’s servers was seized by the Turkish government to extract information about an assassination.
 Since there was no stored data available due to ExpressVPN's RAM-only server technology, the investigation led nowhere.

 So far, so good for ExpressVPN, but is streaming and torrenting the icing on the cake?
 Well, it really is.
 Let's start.
 ExpressVPN unblocks: